BRYN4444/HitmanRoulette/README.md

 * **HITMAN III:**
   * **The Farewell:**
     * **Exit:** Added the newly patched in "Winery Viewpoint Car" exit.
 Updated the image and listing for the "Underground Cave System" exit to detail that any Wetsuits can be used now.
+  * Minor intel updates for targets in Contract Mode.